 ‘’We need to help students right now and into the future.
 The government needs to be bold to protect students’ education and support their incomes.‘’

 Are individual universities doing their part and opening their doors to diverse groups of students?

 The University of London’s distance and flexible learning programme, gives students around the world – regardless of their Socio-economic backgrounds – the opportunity to study independently; fitting their studies around their lifestyle, their families, their work, and other commitments.

 Their vision is to ensure that a University of London education remains accessible to all who wish to study.
 However, for many potential students the financial cost of pursuing higher education is a considerable barrier, meaning that those with the skill and drive to study for a degree are unable to do so.
-The University’s Scholarships Programme provides support to some of their most deserving students, allowing them not only to follow their dreams of higher education but also to pursue careers that enrich their lives, and the lives of their families and communities.
+The University’s Scholarships Programme supports some of their most deserving students, allowing them not only to follow their dreams of higher education but also to pursue careers that enrich their lives, and the lives of their families and communities.

 For Abigail, pursuing further study was not something she had previously felt able to do.
 She was the first of her family to go to university and, as the primary income earner in a household of four, the financial constraints of studying for a degree were a significant barrier.
 Last year, Abigail was able to enrol in the BSc Computer Science course.